Is grilling a healthy way to cook?

 Ready, set, cook!

 This list could be endless.
 If you want the traditional grilled red meat, Foster recommends London broil.
 He marinates it for about an hour and, once it’s cooked, slices it thinly on a 45-degree angle going against the grain.
 “I love it and it’s inexpensive,” he said.
-London broil cuts are usually about 2 pounds and run about $7 a pound, cheaper than other steaks.
+London broil cuts are cheaper than other steaks.
 So, a London broil offers solo cooks lots of leftovers for salads, fajitas, sandwiches, or cold slices dipped in a little BBQ sauce.

 My grill, however, gets the most action from vegetables.
 They cook quickly and are great to keep in the fridge to add to salads or sandwiches or just serve cold with a sprinkling of your favorite vinegar.
 But you can put almost any edible plant over a flame, even leafy ones like kale, or fruit such as mangoes and watermelon.
 My nephew, a professional chef, recommends you make the slices as consistent as possible and pull fruits and vegetables a few moments before you think they are done; then let them rest for a few minutes.